Independence Day (Young Justice): Plot

 Afterwards, Desmond contacts the Cadmus board of directors to ask what to do with the young heroes.
 They order him to clone them and kill the originals.
 Meanwhile, the young heroes are awoken by a disembodied voice to find themselves strapped in pods and the clone in a trance.
 The clone suddenly regains consciousness from the G-Gnomes' mind control.
 He explains that he is Superboy, a clone of Superman, created to either replace him if he were killed, or to kill him if he went rogue.
 Upon hearing this, they offer him a chance of freedom from Cadmus and to meet Superman himself.
 Before he could make his decision, he is mind controlled again into going back into his pod while the young heroes are subjected to the painful cloning process.
 Superboy overhears Aqualad telling him that he has the right to make his own choices and asks him: "What would Superman do?".
 Superboy decides to rescue them.
 As they make their escape, they encounter Dubbilex, who reveals he started the fire to attract the heroes and free him and the other genomorphs as well.
-After the G-gnomes free Guardian of their telepathy, Desmond arrives to stop the heroes, drinking a serum known as project: Blockbuster, turning him into a powerful beast.
+After the G-Gnomes free Guardian of their telepathy, Desmond arrives to stop the heroes, drinking a serum known as project: Blockbuster, turning him into a powerful beast.
 After he knocks out Guardian, the ensuring fight between blockbuster and the young heroes reaches the surface, where they finally defeat him by causing the entire building to collapse on top of him.

 The Justice League then arrives and meet Superboy.
-Superman feels uneasy around his clone, much to Superboy's disappointment, but assures him that the League will help him as they also take blockbuster to Belle Reve.
-Though they now have enough evidence to put Project Cadmus under full investigation, the mentors reprehend the young heroes for disobeying their orders, but they respond by asserting what they have done was important and convince the League to let them form a team.
-Three days later, with Project Cadmus as proof of how more organized villains are getting, Batman decides to have them work as a Covert Ops. team with Mount Justice as their headquarters.
+Superman feels uneasy around his clone, much to Superboy's disappointment, but assures him that the League will help him as they take Blockbuster to Belle Reve.
+Though they now have enough evidence to put Cadmus under full investigation, the mentors reprehend the young heroes for disobeying their orders, but they respond by asserting what they have done was important and convince the League to let them form a team.
+Three days later, with Cadmus as proof of how more organized villains are getting, Batman decides to have them work as a covert ops team with Mount Justice as their headquarters.
 Batman will assign them on missions, Red Tornado will be their supervisor, and Black Canary will train them.
-Miss Martian, Martian Manhunter's niece, also joins them.
-Meanwhile, as Guardian is appointed as the new head of Project Cadmus, the Cadmus board of directors, known as The Light, contemplates on the young heroes destroying Cadmus and freeing Superboy.
+Miss Martian, Martian Manhunter's niece, also joins the group.
+Meanwhile, as Guardian is appointed as the new head of Cadmus, the Cadmus board of directors, known as The Light, contemplates on the young heroes destroying Cadmus and freeing Superboy.